RuchiVengurlekar/Image-Search-app/README.md

 # Image-Search-app
-This is an image search website
+This is an image search website created using HTML ,CSS and Javascript